spinnaker/spinnaker.github.io/guides/user/canary/index.md

    [Here's how](/guides/user/canary/config/).

    You can configure each metric flexibly, to define its scope and whether it fails when it deviates upward or down.
-Also, you can group metrics logically;
+You can also group metrics logically;
    any that you leave ungrouped are evaluated, but they don't contribute to the success or failure of the canary run.

-1. In any deployment pipeline that will use canary, add a canary stage.
+1. In any deployment pipeline that will use canary, add one or more canary stages.

-   In that stage, you can specify the scope and override scoring thresholds.
+   In a canary stage, you can specify the scope and override scoring thresholds.

    [Here's how](/guides/user/canary/stage/).